necampanini/ntools/README.md

 # Ntools
-Nick's tools!.
+Nick's tools!
 A place to save utility functions / classes / files I've written for myself.

-### Note: Makes use of ES6 syntax
+Makes use of ES6 syntax.

-### For Frameworks/libraries:
+### For frameworks/libraries:
 1. `Typescript`
 2. `Angular`
 3. `RxJS`